 Films — Animation

-Atlantis: The Lost Empire.
+Atlantis The Lost Empire.
 Milo and his crew are sharing their personal stories around the campfire.
 The discussion ends with a cut to Mole excitedly lowering himself into a hole; Milo asks "What's Mole's story?" to which Dr. Sweet replies "Trust me on this one.
 You don't wanna know.
 Audrey, don't tell him.
 You shouldn't have told me, but you did, and now I'm tellin' you— you don't wanna know!"
 In the sequel Audrey ultimately tells Milo Mole's story, which can induce a Double Take.

 It's also a very spirited attempt at proving the old adage "You can't make an anti-war movie" wrong.
 If you don't show the actual battle, you can't make it accidentally seem glorious, which is a fairly clever way of getting around the problem.